mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 image_preview: 2019-05-23-financial-data-scientist/how-to-become-a-financial-data-scientist.jpg
 ---

-Becoming a data scientist in Finance can be a lofty challenge... unless you see how to streamline the path.
+Becoming a data scientist in Finance can be a lofty challenge... unless you know how to streamline the path.
 Instead of asking "what skills do I need?", ___we need to ask a different question___.
 We need to first learn to see ___what the organization values___.
 Then apply the __80/20 Rule__ to get there.

 If you are a financial professional seeking to learn data science, then this is what you've been waiting for.